Luis Robert Player Props: White Sox vs. Reds

 Reds Pitching Rankings

-- The Reds have the 25th-ranked team ERA across all MLB pitching staffs (4.98).
+- The Reds have the 26th-ranked team ERA across all league pitching staffs (4.92).

-- The Reds rank 13th in baseball in home runs given up (35 total, 1.1 per game).
+- Reds pitchers combine to rank 14th in baseball in home runs given up (37 total, 1.1 per game).

-- Lodolo makes the start for the Reds, his seventh of the season.
-He is 2-1 with a 6.16 ERA and 44 strikeouts in 30 2/3 innings pitched.
+- Ashcraft (2-0) gets the starting nod for the Reds in his seventh start of the season.
+He has a 2.00 ERA in 36 2/3 innings pitched, with 27 strikeouts.

-- In his most recent time out on Sunday, the left-hander went five innings against the Oakland Athletics, giving up three earned runs while surrendering five hits.
+- In his last time out on Wednesday against the San Diego Padres, the righty threw six innings, allowing one earned run while surrendering six hits.

-- In six games this season, the 25-year-old has put up an ERA of 6.16, with 12.9 strikeouts per nine innings.
-Opponents are batting .338 against him.

 © 2023 Data Skrive.
 All rights reserved.